AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 A poll at the start of the webinar showed almost half of participants (47.5%) wanted to see AI used in identifying cost savings in airfares.

-Shilling explained one way technology is doing this is with New Distribution Capability (NDC) and how it can deliver a huge amount of choice in the air fares world.
-In particular, that it will allow TMCs to fully personalise trips and match what clients need in terms of fares, flexibility, advance bookings, baggage etc.
+Shilling explains one way technology is doing this is with New Distribution Capability (NDC) and how it can deliver choice in the air fares world.
+In particular, that it will allow TMCs to fully personalise trips.
+It can match what clients need in terms of fares, flexibility, advance bookings, baggage etc.

-“When everyone’s set up with access to NDC, this will be a huge step forward in cost reduction and means tightly fitting a client’s brief rather than giving them the air fares we can get hold of,” Shilling explains.
+“When everyone’s set up with access to NDC, this will be a huge step forward in cost reduction.
+It means tightly fitting a client’s brief rather than giving them the air fares we can get hold of,” Shilling explains.

-Shilling highlighted the main advantage with tech advances in airline management has been the level of automation that’s been brought into the travel booking process.
+Shilling highlights the main advantage with tech advances in airline management has been the level of automation now in the travel booking process.

-That, in turn, saves a business travel agents’ time, which can instead be used to interact more closely with clients and deliver better customer service.
+That, in turn, saves a business travel agents’ time.
+That time means closer interaction with clients and deliver better customer service.

-“However, while tech can be programmed to search for a particular booking and find areas where that booking might be improved, it’s the emotional intelligence of our consultants that determines if what the tech comes back with will suit the client.
+“Tech can be programmed to search for a particular booking and find areas where that booking might be improved.
+Yet it’s the emotional intelligence of our consultants that determines if what the tech comes back with will suit the client.
 The tech does the legwork; consultants enable the best customer experience,” she says.

 The client perspective

-Beazley’s Simon Robinson agrees it’s the combination of consultants’ emotional intelligence combined with utilising the tech the TMC has invested in that makes everything quicker and stress-free for the traveller.
+Beazley’s Simon Robinson agrees it’s the combination of consultants’ emotional intelligence combined with utilising the TMC’s technology that makes everything quicker and stress-free for the traveller.

-“For example, if a traveller’s missed a flight or connection, or there’s a security incident, you want your TMC’s systems to be fully integrated with advanced AI, so those systems have already found various new options.
+“For example, if a traveller’s missed a flight, or there’s a security incident, you want your TMC’s systems to be fully integrated with advanced AI.
+These systems find various new options.
 Then the agent sense checks the best option for the traveller,” he says.

 “It’s dealt with by one push of a button and the traveller isn’t inconvenienced.
-The process is quick and intuitive and, the next thing the traveller knows is they’ve been sent a new boarding card on their app.”
+The process is quick and intuitive and the traveller knows a new boarding card is on their app.”

-As a shipping firm, changes to NYK Group’s travel plans are frequent, adds Annie Uelese; having humans interpret fares the technology sources has led to cost-savings for the business.
+As a shipping firm, changes to NYK Group’s travel plans are frequent, adds Annie Uelese.
+Having humans interpret fares the technology sources can lead to cost-savings for the business.
 “When you have to change a flight last minute, it’s a cost businesses have tended to accept,” Uelese says.
-“Yet when we go through Reed & Mackay’s pricing team, they can find better fares for flights that are also suitable for the traveller – this is the real value of a TMC.”
+“Yet Reed & Mackay’s pricing team can find better fares for flights that are also suitable for the traveller.
+This is the real value of a TMC.”

-If travellers are overseas and are hit by strike action that cancels their flights or trains, particularly out of hours, knowing you can pick up the phone to talk to a Reed & Mackay consultant, who will get the traveller on another train or flight, is fundamental, Uelese believes.
-“The consultant will automatically know whether the traveller needs a hotel and transport to get there, or access to an airport lounge,” she says.
+If travellers experience strike action that cancels flights or trains, particularly out of hours, knowing you can pick up the phone to talk to a Reed & Mackay consultant is fundamental, Uelese believes.
+“The consultant will automatically know whether the traveller needs a hotel and transport to get there.
+Or if then need access to an airport lounge,” she says.

-And, Uelese adds, when it comes to multicultural organisations, it’s crucial to have consultants help make the decision for the traveller if they’re stressed or under pressure.
+And, Uelese adds, when it comes to multicultural organisations, it’s crucial consultants help make the decision for the traveller to avoid stress.
 The consultants will understand the different needs and terminology used by travellers from different countries.
-“Reed & Mackay understands us as a client and how our business works, ensuring the support is bespoke, which gives our travellers peace of mind,” Uelese says.
+“Reed & Mackay understands us as a client.
+The team knows how our business works, ensuring the support is bespoke.
+This gives our travellers peace of mind,” Uelese says.

-Robinson believes that, for these instances in the future, one of AI’s advantages is it will eventually start working out when the next available flight is.
+Robinson believes that one of AI’s advantages is it will eventually work out when the next available flight is.
 It will also automatically recognise if the traveller needs a hotel room as a result, providing options in advance.
-That technology will perhaps hold a room for a traveller and even book a taxi, therefore greatly speeding up the solution being offered and reducing the number of touch points between the traveller and agent.
+That technology will perhaps hold a room for a traveller and even book a taxi.
+This would greatly speed up the solution being offered.
+And it would reduce the number of touch points between the traveller and consultant.

 However, Shilling points out that while AI may be able to do this in the future, it’s still a consultant that will know if a 5am flight is appropriate for a client.